rich-shani/Galaga/docs/GroupDiveAttack_Approach.md

         }
     }

-    // Also check row above and below (optional - for more flexible grouping)
+    // Also check row above and below for more flexible grouping
     // Row above
     if (leader_row > 0) {
         var above_index = leader_index - 5;